bigfix/developer.bigfix.com/site/reference/types/task-definition.md

 # registration info of &lt;task definition&gt; : task registration info

-Returns data such as the author &amp;amp; date of registration associated with the specified task definition.
+Returns data such as the author &amp; date of registration associated with the specified task definition.

 # setting of &lt;task definition&gt; : task settings